 The same concept applies to a weighted blanket, so given my son’s anxiety, I figured this might just be exactly what he needs.
-I purchased a blanket from Weighting Comforts, and while I think I might have picked one that’s a little heavy for him (check their website to decide which is the correct weight for your child), he loves it.
+I purchased a blanket from Weighting Comforts, and while I think I might have picked one that’s a little heavy for him (UPDATE: You can check their website to decide which is the correct weight for your older child and note that this particular company doesn’t make weighted blankets for younger children, but some other companies do), he loves it.
 As in, I opened the box and put it on him and he was giddy with joy.
 He was so excited to go to bed, which is something I honestly don’t think I’ve ever seen.
 The blanket cocoons him quite well and wow, I can see why they’re so effective.
 You feel hugged and grounded, something I can actually use myself.

 These are not cheap (prices start at $175), but again, if you’re dealing with massive sleep issues, it might be worth the extra expense for all of you to get a good night’s sleep.
 Today he slept at least 45 minutes longer (45!) than he usually does, only coming out of his room once to get help putting the blanket back on him.

 My kids have been sleeping on IKEA mattresses for years now, because they’re compact and affordable.
 But recently, I was sent a mattress from Tuft and Needle (which arrives in a box at your door, by the way) to test out for a separate feature we were working on so I decided to let my son be the guinea pig, not knowing if this would help or hurt his sleep situation.